Understanding how to read a contact lens prescription

 When do contact lens prescriptions expire?

-Most contact lens prescriptions are valid for at least one year, and the expiration date will be written on your prescription.
+Most contact lens prescriptions are valid for at least two years, and the expiration date will be written on your prescription.

 When your prescription expires, you won't be able to buy more replacement contact lenses until your optometrist updates it.
 This typically will require an eye test to ensure that contact lens wear isn’t affecting the health of your eyes and to see if you require a change in the power of your lenses.